 ETV is based on the individual anatomy of select patients only.
 An opening is surgically made in the floor of the third ventricle to allow CSF flow directly into the basal cisterns.
 It shortcuts any obstruction, known as aqueductal stenosis.

 Neurological function is evaluated promptly post-surgery to determine the presence of certain neurological problems.
 Follow-up tests (CT scans, MRIs, X-rays) are necessary to properly examine how well the shunt is working and if it is working properly.
 The sooner hydrocephalus is diagnosed, the better your chances are for treatment and recovery.
 Several patients are fortunate enough to experience headache relief and dementia reversal.

 Get Your Life Back

 There is hope for the treatment of hydrocephalus in your child or loved one.
 Our leading edge practice employs highly educated and fully-trained neurosurgeons that perform minimal invasive neurosurgery to help patients get their life back on track.
-Treatment in New Jersey is a phone call away at 908-219-9673.
+Treatment in New Jersey and New York City is a phone call away at 908-219-9673.